arjunsubedi/boggle/README.md

 # Boggle game application
 # Created in Thymeleaf with Spring boot and Maven dependency
+# To run locally
+  ./gradlew bootrun
+  In your browser, go to http://localhost:8080/ port configuartion in application.properties
 # The game has one dictionary with 4 random board
 # Single player
 # Get random board by refreshing the page